Talent Pipelines: Definition, Strategy, Benefits & Tactics

 Your first port of call when you start to build Talent Pipelines should review this data, identify silver medalists (people that narrowly missed out on an offer), and start re-engaging candidates that are relevant.

-2. Campaigns and talent attraction
+2. Use campaigns for talent attraction

 If you want to build Talent Pipelines effectively, you need to create awareness and attract the talent that your organization really needs.
 Armed with personas, you should be in a better position to do this – you’re a long way past spray and pray!